Media

 Hype&Hyper

-Almost fifty years ago, Budapest's neonization began – beautiful tips, pleasant colors illuminated and made the cityscape striking.
-Cook-Bake-Grass, Bambi, Meterware, Delicacy, to name a few.
-A real heyday!
-Unfortunately, however, very few of these glowing inscriptions, dear to all, remain in working condition today.
+The neonification of Budapest began almost fifty years ago – beautiful typefaces and pleasant colors illuminated and made the cityscape distinctive.
+Főz-Süt-Fűt, Bambi, Méteráru, Csemege, just to name a few.
+A real golden age!
+Unfortunately, very few of these shining signs, beloved by everyone, remain in working order today.

 Article